JoBrad/casefold/README.md

 * caseFold.startsWith
   * Like String.startsWith, but uses caseFold for comparison
 * caseFold.indexOf
-  * Like Array.indexOf or String.indexOf, but uses caseFold
+  * Like Array.indexOf or String.indexOf, but uses caseFold for string values

 ### Arrays
 * caseFold.indexOf